 When Entergy is generating, the six-mile float takes about an hour and a half to two hours.

-Last year on Memorial Day weekend, I floated with a group of friends on the Sunday before Memorial Day.
+One Memorial Day weekend, I floated with a group of friends on the Sunday before Memorial Day.
 I mistakenly budgeted about two hours for float time, however they were not generating as much so there was little flow being released from the dam.
 That particular float took us four hours.
 We got off the river just as it got dark.

 However, we were not the only ones who made that mistakes.
 We pasted several groups of people.
 Unfortunately most of them were in tubes and did not have any way to self propel.
 They were literally up a creek (or river) without a paddle, and I just hope they made it out OK.